 Syntax errors result if the arguments of %STR, %NRSTR, %QUOTE, and %NRQUOTE contain a quotation mark or parenthesis that does not have a match.
 To prevent these errors, mark these quotation marks and parentheses by preceding them with a percent sign.
-For example, to store the value 345) in macro variable B, write
+For example, write the following to store the value 345) in macro variable B: